 Mission Buildings, Clubs and Societies

-In the Mission Buildings the church organised an enormous number of activities: ‘Industrial exhibitions, Concerts, Social Gatherings, Temperance Meetings, Soup Kitchen, Men’s Benefit Society, Boys’ and Girls’ Clubs, Savings Bank, Clothing Clubs, Mothers’ Meetings, not to mention Sunday Schools’.
+C H Challen presented a piano to the Mission Buildings, which was still in use in 1923, and Mr Marsh was appointed the first caretaker, holding the position for sixteen years.
+There the church organised an enormous number of activities: ‘Industrial exhibitions, Concerts, Social Gatherings, Temperance Meetings, Soup Kitchen, Men’s Benefit Society, Boys’ and Girls’ Clubs, Savings Bank, Clothing Clubs, Mothers’ Meetings, not to mention Sunday Schools’.
 To take another example from 1904, the Parish Magazine records Parochial Missionary Associations, a Slate club, Sunday Schools, Infant Schools, Bible Classes (three weekly), three Temperance societies, a Girls’ Friendly Society, a Men’s Club, a Boys’ Club, Mothers Meetings, Nurses Guild, Parish Library, a Debating Society and a variety of Sports teams (football in the winter, cricket in the summer).
 6

 Some of these are clearly religiously inspired, both perennial, like Bible study, but also reflective of the movements of the time.
 The remit of the church’s activities was wider than these specifically religious aspects, whoever, with many of its activities meeting more general social and community needs, such as participation in the temperance movement.
-This was a live issue in Camden Town at that time, as reported by William Booth during his tour of part of the parish on 28 October 1898 under police escort:
+This was a live issue in Camden Town at that time, as reported by Charles Booth or one of his researchers during his tour of part of the parish on 28 October 1898 under police escort:

 South for a few yards down [Camden] High St and west into Chapel Yard 7 which is divided by a fence from Chapel Place: the houses are both 2 and 2 stories: a dirty squalid place, broken windows in almost every house: no backs to the houses: rather better at west than east end: inhabitants all work: mostly costers: a very rough lot: any amount of drink.
 Probably dark blue.